KadriUmay/OSDUPowerConnectors/README.md

 account details and hit connect.

 You will get a query results window where the data from OSDU R2 is pulled as a hierarchical json file.
-For a sample file see the PBIX file here.
+For a sample file see the PBIX file under Power BI Sample Dashboard.

 ![](media/a1f98588255d99df3982e1768a64396b.png)